-Voluntary termination is the legal right of a borrower (you) to cancel your finance agreement early and walk away in certain circumstances.
-Car finance companies don’t like it, and it is usually explained very poorly by dealers.
+Voluntary termination of a PCP or HP is the legal right of a borrower (you) to cancel your finance agreement early and walk away in certain circumstances.
+Car finance companies don’t like it, plus it is usually explained poorly (or not at all) by dealers.
 Luckily for you, The Car Expert is here to help!

-The law is there to offer protection to consumers who can no longer afford their monthly payments, but equally provides some protection to finance companies to ensure borrowers can’t simply walk away from their obligations at any time.
+The law is there to protect consumers who can no longer afford their monthly payments.
+Equally, it provides protection to finance companies to ensure borrowers can’t simply walk away from their obligations at any time.

-The reality is that if you do it properly, they can’t stop you and it will not affect your credit score or credit rating (although some finance companies may decline any further finance applications from you).
+The reality is if you do voluntary termination properly, they can’t stop you.
+What’s more, voluntary termination will not affect your credit score or credit rating.
+However, some finance companies may decline any further finance applications from you.

 How voluntary termination works